 Good Thai restaurants in London are few and far between so what are the chances we’d get one in Peckham eh?
 Eh?
 EH?
 Okay so the heat levels at TBB might not be ‘authentic’ but hell, the food is tasty and the dishes are interesting.
 The betel leaves in particular are spesh and I have a special spot for those fish cakes.
 Read Lizzie Mabbott’s review for an idea of what to expect.

 The Begging Bowl, 168 Bellenden Rd, London, Peckham, London SE15 4BW

 Vegetarian street snacks – my favourite starter at Ganapati

-Ganapati is a South Indian vegetarian restaurant and definitely the most expensive place in Peckham, but it’s worth the money.
-The smell of curry leaves and mustard seeds whacks you around the chops as soon as you walk in.
+Ganapati is a South Indian vegetarian restaurant; the smell of curry leaves and mustard seeds whacks you around the chops as soon as you walk in.
 They often have curd rice on the menu which I adore; yoghurt is stirred through cooked rice and finished with a sizzling hot oil, mustard seeds and glistening curry leaves.

 Update: 7th Feb 2014 Ganapati now has a separate takeaway (delivery) place.

 I’m a regular at Anderson’s, particularly for their award winning sandwiches (surprise).
 They nail them simply because of the quality of the ingredients; farmhouse style ham pulled off the bone in chunks, well dressed salad leaves, Dijon, Brickhouse bakery bread (some of the best loaves in London, which they also sell to take away).
 Can’t argue with that.
 They also open some evenings and occasionally host pop ups with local cooks like Sally Butcher from Persepolis (see ‘shops’).

 6. Il Giardino